algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/QA/Test_Plan.md

 ## Test Environment

 The test environment for the Bubble project will consist of only one component: the Bubble project itself.
-As Bubble is a web-based application, the test environment will be set up on a our computer directly.
+As Bubble is a web-based application, the test environment will be set up on our computer directly.
 Tests will mainly be visual and human-based, as there are no automated tests available for the Bubble project.
 The test environment will be configured to simulate real-world usage scenarios and include various simulated devices to ensure compatibility and responsiveness across different platforms.

 ## Scope of Testing